oVirt/ovirt-site/source/integration/live.html.md

 ## Why do we need it?

-This version can be used for POC or demos, and suppose to give a sneak preview for the working product operation. and provide an easy installation flow for the product.
+This version can be used for POC or demos, and suppose to give a sneak preview for the working product operation.

+simplify the the installation for new users, and will allow users to experiment with oVirt before later installing it.

 ## How can I use it?